02A

 01

-Find Well-Preserved Woolly Mammoth Samples
+Find Well-Preserved woolly mammoth Samples

-• Find well-preserved samples of Woolly Mammoths in Alaska and Siberia.
-Whole Mammoth remains have been found that look like they were alive on Earth recently, even though they are thousands of years old!
+• Find well-preserved samples of woolly mammoths in Alaska and Siberia.
+Whole mammoth remains have been found that look like they were alive on Earth recently, even though they are thousands of years old!

 02